larry156/CS1XA3/Project03/README.md

 **Description**:

-A user's friends are displayed in the right column of `messages.djhtml`, which is rendered by `messages_view` in `social/views.py`.
+A user's friends are displayed in the right column of `messages.djhtml`, which is rendered by `messages_view`.
 `messages_view` passes the current user's UserInfo to the Django template through the context dictionary, and the template displays each friend by iterating through the current user's `friends` field using a for loop.